 CIPD Absence Management Survey 2015 – Cost of absence needs more focus

 CIPD and Simplyhealth have released the results of their annual Absence Management Survey 2015.
-The headline finding is a slightly higher level of absence at 6.9 days per employee per year compared to last year’s figure of 6.6 days.
-The survey sample size this year was smaller at just 578 companies and, according to the absence levels breakdown table, only 396 (69%) of the respondents could report what their absence level was.
+The headline finding is a slightly higher level of absence at 6.9 days per employee per year compared to 6.6 last year.
+The survey sample size this year was smaller at just 578 companies.
+According to the absence levels breakdown table, only 396 (69%) of the respondents could report what their absence level was.

 Cost of absence needs greater focus